 Speak With A Proficient Workers’ Compensation Attorney

 Workers’ compensation claims that involve allegations that an employee consumed alcohol before his or her injury can be complicated.
 If you suffered a workplace injury, and your employer denied you benefits based on your alleged intoxication, you should speak with an attorney regarding your rights.
-The workers’ compensation lawyers at the Law Offices of Jonathan F. Marshall are skilled at managing complex workers’ compensation cases involving intoxication and workplace injuries.
+The workers’ compensation lawyers at New Jersey Workers Compensation Lawyer of JFM Law are skilled at managing complex workers’ compensation cases involving intoxication and workplace injuries.
 We frequently represent injured people in workers’ compensation matters in Burlington, Atlantic, Bergen, Camden, Hudson, Essex, Middlesex, Mercer, Ocean, Somerset, Monmouth, Passaic and Union counties, as well as elsewhere in New Jersey.
-We can be reached through our form online or at 800-999-0897 to schedule a meeting.
+We can be reached through our form online or at 866-916-3549 to schedule a meeting.